phac-nml/irida/doc/user/user/samples/index.md

 #### Deleting genome assemblies

-Assembled genomes may be deleted from a sample by selecting the **Remove** button on the far right of the row for the assembly.
+Assembled genomes may be deleted from a sample by selecting the **Remove** button on the right-hand side of the row for the assembly.

 Adding a new sample
 -------------------